AgentMC/Sao20/Translate/En/Part9.md

 *I think I saw this somewhere already......* While Ronye thought so, Tiese holding Shimosaki jumped through the broken window and escaped to the front yard.
 In order to hide Shimosaki in a safe place, she has run to the forest surrounding the mansion.

-*It's two to one until the she comes back.
+*It's two to one until she comes back.
 Not that it’s impossible, but I am concerned about the extraordinarily long art that emperor Krueger continues to cast over goblins lying on the floor.*

 She listened carefully to the weird voice, but could not understand the meaning of a single word of a chant.
 However, once the operation is completed, it is certainly that some bad things will happen.